squidfunk/mkdocs-material/docs/tutorials/social/custom.md

     # Introduction to Material for MkDocs
     ```

+## Extract page metadata

-    Given this data, we can add some code to the layout that pulls it out and
+With the data defined in the page header, you can now add code to the layout
-    makes it available to be rendered later on.
-Add the following at the top
+that pulls it out and makes it available to render later on.
+This is to separate
+the data manipulation from the actually layout instructions and so make the
+layout file easier to read.

+!!! example "Adding data definitions"

-    of the layout file:
+    Add the following at the top of the layout file:

     ```yaml hl_lines="2-99"
     definitions: